rust-lang/rust/CONTRIBUTING.md

 Manually testing against an example file is useful if you have added some `println!`s and test suite output becomes unreadable.
-To try clippy with your local modifications, run `cargo run -- -L ./target/debug input.rs` from the working copy root.
+To try clippy with your local modifications, run `cargo run --bin clippy-driver -- -L ./target/debug input.rs` from the working copy root.
 Your test file, here `input.rs`, needs to have clippy enabled as a plugin: